-John LydonJohn Joseph Lydon (; born 31 January 1956), also known by his former stage name Johnny Rotten, is a British singer-songwriter.
-He was the lead singer of the late-1970s punk band the Sex Pistols, which was active from 1975 to 1978, and again for various revivals during the 1990s and 2000s.
-He is also the lead singer of post-punk band Public Image Ltd (PiL), which he founded and fronted from 1978 until 1993, and again since 2009.
+John LydonJohn Joseph Lydon (; born 31 January 1956), also known by his former stage name Johnny Rotten, is an English singer and songwriter.
+He was the lead vocalist of the punk rock band the Sex Pistols, which was active from 1975 to 1978, and again for various revivals during the 1990s and 2000s.
+He is also the lead vocalist of post-punk band Public Image Ltd (PiL), which he founded and fronted from 1978 until 1993, and again since 2009.

-Lydon's outspoken personality, rebellious image and fashion style led to his being asked to become the singer of the Sex Pistols by their manager, Malcolm McLaren.
+Lydon's outspoken personality, rebellious image and fashion style led Sex Pistols manager Malcolm McLaren to invite Lydon to join the group as its lead vocalist.
 With the Sex Pistols, he penned singles including "Anarchy in the U.K.", "God Save the Queen" and "Holidays in the Sun", the content of which precipitated what one commentator described as the "last and greatest outbreak of pop-based moral pandemonium" in Britain.
 The band scandalised much of the media, and Lydon was seen as a figurehead of the burgeoning punk movement.
 Because of their controversial lyrics and disrepute at the time, they are regarded as one of the most influential acts in the history of popular music.

 In 2015, there was a revival of a 1980s movement to have Lydon knighted for his achievements with the Sex Pistols, although he has declined efforts to award him an MBE for his services to music. ''Q'' magazine remarked that 'somehow he's assumed the status of national treasure'.
-In 2002, he was named among the 100 Greatest Britons in a survey of 30,000 people by the BBC.
 Provided by Wikipedia

 Showing 1 - 1 of 1 for search: 'Rotten, Johnny, 1956-', query time: 0.03s